StormWindStudios/LinuxNotes/README.md

 # CompTIA Linux+ Notes
 ## Installation Notes
 ### Installation Process
 * RHEL, CentOS, and Fedora all use the Anaconda installer.
 Therefore, the installation process is very similar between them.
 [Here](https://www.tecmint.com/installation-of-rhel-8/) is a description of it.
 The Anaconda installer will create an anaconda-ks.cfg file in the **/root** directory.
-You can use modify and use this for unattended installations in the future!
+You can modify and use this for unattended installations!
 * Ubuntu server uses a different installer, but you'll be making many of the same configurations.
 You can read more about it [here](https://ubuntu.com/server/docs/install/step-by-step).
 * OpenSUSE uses a installation tool called YaST ("Yet Another Setup Tool").
 Again, it looks different, but performs many of the same functions.
 Documentation [here](https://doc.opensuse.org/documentation/leap/startup/html/book-opensuse-startup/art-opensuse-installquick.html).